This article appears in the March 2021 issue of the

 5 ways to support patients through their colon cancer diagnosis

 Receiving a diagnosis of colon cancer forever changes a patient’s life.
-Even patients who had steeled themselves to hear the dreaded news can feel shocked, confused, and frightened—all at a time when they must make important and frequent decisions about their health.
-For some, just figuring out how to move themselves and their families forward can seem overwhelming, both immediately after receiving the diagnosis and at nearly every step along their cancer journey.
+Even patients who had steeled themselves to hear the dreaded news can feel shocked, confused, and frightened.
+This is all at a time when they must make important and frequent decisions about their health.
+For some, just figuring out how to move themselves and their families forward can seem overwhelming.
+This can be both immediately after receiving the diagnosis and at nearly every step along their cancer journey.
 Doctors and other healthcare professionals can provide medical care to stop the progression of colorectal cancer, of course, but they can also offer emotional and logistical support that can shape disease outcomes.

 Physician support can also provide hope at a time when patients need it the most.
 In a 2017 study published in Psycho-Oncology, researchers found that patients receiving higher levels of perceived support, personalized disclosure, and discussion of medical treatment plans from their doctors were more likely to have higher levels of trust in physicians.
 Furthermore, the perceived emotional support they received from their doctors predicted the patients’ levels of hope.
 Feelings of trust and hope can help patients continue treatment, even when all seems lost.

 These are some of the important ways you can support your patients through a colon cancer diagnosis.

 Patients often remember with immense clarity the moment they heard the words, “You have colorectal cancer.”
 Many also recall how the doctor delivered their diagnosis, particularly if the physician does a poor job of communicating the news.